vmware-tanzu/community-edition/docs/site/content/docs/assets/package-installation.md

      / Deleting service account 'cert-manager-default-sa'
      Uninstalled package 'cert-manager' from namespace 'default'
      ```

-If you're interested in how this package model works from a server-side and client-side perspective, see the
+For more information about how this package model works from a server-side and client-side perspective, see the
 [Package Management design doc](./designs/package-management.md).

 _Note:_ For installation of packages on a Docker deployment that require storage